vistec-AI/Bilingual_StockTBSA/README.md

 - `Example_PromptTemplate/`
   Includes example prompt templates used in different ICL scenarios, shown for clarity.
-  The actual prompts used during inference are implemented in the code provided in `Model_inference_LLM/`.
+  The actual prompts (with real ICL examples) used during inference are implemented in the code provided in `Model_inference_LLM/`.

 ## Dataset Format